 Perennial sunshine and quiet country roads make Vacaville one of Northern California's premier cycling destinations.
 From family-friendly creekside pedals to all-day excursions over challenging terrain, the Vacaville area offers something for cyclists of every skill level.
 Riders can look forward to shady bike paths, rolling hills that go from lush green in the springtime to bright gold in summer and fall, and routes that wind through scenic farmland.
 Downtown Vacaville and nearby towns offer parks and cafes where you can escape the heat of the day and relax and refresh after a long ride.

-Here are a few of the best places to ride in and around Vacaville.
+Here are a few of the best places to ride your bike in and around Vacaville:

 1. Alamo Creek Bike Path